Belcarra: Demographics

 Note: Percentages may not total 100 percent due to rounding of data samples.

 Emergency services

 Belcarra contracts out its police service to the Royal Canadian Mounted Police, with the main police station at Coquitlam Town Centre.
 Since 1978, Belcarra has had its own volunteer fire service, known as the Sasamat Fire Department, with two main halls and five fire apparatuses shared between it and the neighbouring community of Anmore.
 Belcarra's ambulance service is run by the British Columbia Ambulance Service.

 In addition, Coquitlam Search and Rescue is responsible for urban and wilderness search and rescue for the area between Indian Arm and Pitt Lake, and encompasses the local communities of Port Coquitlam, Port Moody, Belcarra and Anmore.

 Transportation

 As part of Metro Vancouver, Belcarra is served by the TransLink public transit system, and is on bus route 182.

 Twinning

 Belcarra in June 2007 was twinned with its namesake, Belcarra, County Mayo, Ireland.

+In popular culture

+In April 2019, Canadian heavy metal band Spiritbox released a song called "Belcarra", named after the village.